United Health (song)

 "United Health" is a protest song by American folk singer-songwriter Jesse Welles, released on December 11, 2024.
-The song critiques the practices of the U.S. healthcare industry, particularly targeting UnitedHealthcare, in the wake of the assassination of its CEO, Brian Thompson.
-The song garnered viral attention across social media platforms.
+The song critiques the practices of the healthcare industry in the United States, particularly targeting UnitedHealthcare, in the wake of the killing of its CEO, Brian Thompson.

 Background

-The song was released shortly after the death of UnitedHealthcare CEO Brian Thompson, who was fatally shot on December 4, 2024.
-The incident sparked widespread discussions about the U.S. healthcare system.
-Welles, known for his topical songwriting, addressed these issues in "United Health," highlighting the perceived commodification of healthcare and the challenges faced by patients.
+The song was released shortly after the death of UnitedHealthcare CEO Brian Thompson, who was fatally shot by Luigi Mangione on December 4, 2024.
+The incident sparked widespread discussions about the healthcare system in the United States, with many social media users viewing Mangione as a folk hero.